Factbox: The Dakota Access Pipeline's long journey

 April 29

 U.S. Army Corps of Engineers holds a hearing for Native Americans on the pipeline.
-At that time, there was heated opposition to the project from Native tribes.
+There was near unanimous opposition to the project, according to local media reports.

 July 25